Hints for Applicants

 Hint 4: Do Your Research

-When comparing endorsing bodies, take a look at the endorsing body's boards and the quality of their website (Do they copy/plagiarize from others?
-Why?).
-Look at what their leadership has written and done in the field.
-Are they active in national pastoral care organizations?
-Are they well-credentialed?
+When comparing endorsing bodies, take a look at the endorsing body's boards and the quality of their website (Do they copy/plagiarize forms and even entire pages from others [mostly from The Coalition of Spirit-filled Churches!] ?
+Why?)
+Look at what their leadership and advisors have written and accomplished in the field.
+Are the Endorsers themselves active in national pastoral care organizations [like the COMISS Network, or the Association of Religious Endorsing Bodies, or the Association of Professional Chaplains, the College of Pastoral Supervision & Psychotherapy, the Association for Clinical Pastoral Education, the National Conference on Ministry in the Armed Forces, etc], attending annual meetings and sitting on national boards?
+Are the Endorsers themselves well-credentialed and well-experienced as chaplains and professional pastoral caregivers?
 Ask around about them among national organizations and military recruiters.
 Are they known and respected?

 Hint 5: Ordination

 Ordination is a function of the faith community to affirm the calling and gifting of the religious leader to the office/role that God has for him/her.
 And the role of that faith community is to pray for, encourage, and spiritually support their ordained clergy.
 As such it behooves the person being ordained to affiliate with a real "body" of believers who will offer that clergyperson real pastoral care and mentoring, real fellowship, real relationship.
 As even the secular organizations within the USA government (such as the Department of Defense) realizes, only real communities of faith—organized for and constituted of laypersons – have the authority to ordain (or defrock).